brsylcn/ETL-Project/README.md

 ![Capture.PNG](https://github.com/brsylcn/ETL_project_group2/blob/master/Capture.PNG)

-We are going to drop columns 10-15 from video game sales since the other files do not contain matching columns.
+-We are going to drop columns 10-15 from video game sales since the other files do not contain matching columns.

-We are going to create self-referencing columns for platform in both the Xbox and PS4.
+-We are going to create self-referencing columns for platform in both the Xbox and PS4.

 This will leave us with 10 columns in each dataframe.